ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 An alternative consensus mechanism to Proof of Work that became popular is Proof of Stake, which became a "must have feature" for many second generation blockchain projects.
 Instead of converting electricity into hashrate and security, Proof of Stake has been described as "virtual mining", where stakers lock up capital in return for the ability to create blocks, and are able to claim a block reward by doing so.
 The primary justification for PoS is environmentalism; it was hoped that PoS would be able to provide the same or better security guarantees than PoW without consuming large amounts of energy.

 Straight off the bat, the idea that Proof of Stake would be able to provide not just the same but _better_ security guarantees than Proof of Work, with not just the same but _less_ energy expenditure, should have rung alarm bells for those who understand that _there is no such thing as a free lunch_.
-But for many this basic truth was able to hand-waved away, as the interdisciplinary convolutions of different Proof of Stake systems created a kind of technological [gish gallop](https://en.wikipedia.org/wiki/Gish_gallop), where fixes upon fixes made PoS protocols increasingly complex and obscure moving targets that became difficult to unpack, and the _free lunch_ myth was smuggled along.
+But for many this basic truth was able to hand-waved away, as the interdisciplinary convolutions of different Proof of Stake systems created a kind of technological [gish gallop](https://en.wikipedia.org/wiki/Gish_gallop), where fixes upon fixes made PoS protocols increasingly complex and obscure moving targets that became difficult to unpack, and the _free lunch_ myth was able to be smuggled along.

 ## Security Trade-offs

 The claim that "Proof of Stake is more secure than Proof of Work", is a "[not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong)" statement, due to the nuance in the definition of "secure", and how to square this off with the plurality of Proof of Stake systems that have their own economic, social and technical trade-offs.

 A Google spreadsheet cannot be 51% attacked, but does this make it "more secure" than Bitcoin?
-The answer to this is "it depends on what you mean by _secure_", and in the case of Blockchain systems, as [explored](/why-classic/decentralism), it depends on whether a robust, decentralized, permissionless system that can stand the test of time and achieve _Sovereign Grade Censorship Resistance_ can be achieved.
+The answer to this is "it depends on what you mean by _secure_", and in the case of Blockchain systems, as [explored](/why-classic/decentralism), it depends on whether a robust, decentralized, permissionless system that can stand the test of time and achieve _Sovereign Grade Censorship Resistance_.
 For _this_ kind of security, a Google spreadsheet, is far, far _less_ "secure" than Bitcoin, as it can be taken over by a single party, Google, with zero effort.

-In this sense, Proof of Stake is much like a Google spreadsheet; lack of transparency around security guarantees, and the difficulty in measuring them, makes it impossible for even the highly technical users to see past the marketing claims made by many PoS projects.
+In this sense, Proof of Stake is much like a Google spreadsheet; lack of clarity around security guarantees, and the difficulty in measuring them, makes it impossible for even the highly technical users to see past the marketing claims made by many PoS projects.
 The true nature of these systems and their potential failure modes is obfuscated, as compared with the explicit, well understood, and less complicated guarantees of Proof of Work systems.

 As each PoS system has its own unique configuration of flaws, appraising them all individually is impractical, but there are some general problems that are more or less applicable to all Proof of Stake systems as compared to Proof of Work.
 Some of these issues are explored below to demonstrate that trade-offs are implicitly being made by chains that decide to use PoS over PoW.

 ### Self-Referential Security

-Proof of Work is unique in that it is able to objectively bridge the gap between the "real world" and the "digital world" using the common language of CPU cycles, which, when translated into hashrate, can be verified trustlessly by software.
+Proof of Work is unique in that it is able to objectively bridge the gap between the "real world" and the "digital world" using the common language of compute cycles, which, when translated into hashrate, can be verified trustlessly by software.
 Blockchains that use Proof of Work rely on unforgeable measurements from outside their system to reach consensus about their internal state, converting energy into security in the most direct and efficient way possible, whilst offloading the responsibility of generating those measurements to the outside world.

 Proof of Work is very much like a combustion engine that consumes energy and converts it into useful work in the form of security for the chain, incentivizing honest mining and ensuring that 51% attacks are costly.